MikeCaspar/testForCommandResponse/README.md

 testCommandResponse (experimental role)

-## This role is not production ready but is working !
+This role may not be production ready but is working (pull requests accepted)

-## This is a backup/experimentation role.
 **It is preferred that individual roles be created for specific purposes but this will allow you to issue system commands quickly and effectively if you understand how to query settings using command: for your environment**

 **Since this uses command:, it should work on any environment command: supports (not tested)**